nehaljwani/team.exiv2.org/book/IMaEA.md

 #### ICC Profile data > 64k in JPEG

 This is documented by ICC in ICC1v43\_2010-12.pdf and implemented in Exiv2 for both reading and writing.
-The ICC profile has a signature of ICC_PROFILE_ followed by two uint_8t values which are the chunk sequence and the chunks count.
+The ICC profile has a signature of ICC\_PROFILE_ followed by two uint8\_t values which are the chunk sequence and the chunks count.
 The remainder of the data is the ICC profile.
 The test file test/data/ReaganLargeJpg.jpg has data in the format.

 ```bash
 1155 rmills@rmillsmbp:~/gnu/github/exiv2/0.27-maintenance $ exiv2 -pS test/data/ReaganLargeJpg.jpg